fedot/extjs-templates-bundler/README.md

 Usage
 -----

-Use `sencha-touch-templates-bundler` in your Node application/script (bundler.js for example):
+Use `sencha-touch-templates-bundler` in your Node.js application/script (bundler.js for example):

 ```javascript
 var bundler = require('sencha-touch-templates-bundler');